 How to Start Tin Whistle With Letter Notes

-A practical starter guide for new tin whistle players who want easy letter-note songs, visible fingerings, and a familiar first route into folk and beginner melody pages.
+A practical starter guide for new tin whistle players who want easy letter-note songs, visible fingerings, and a familiar first route into folk and beginner melody pages with key-specific setup support where available.

 New tin whistle players often begin by searching for easy songs and clear fingerings, not by searching for ornament-heavy whistle repertoire.
 They want to know which melodies will actually feel manageable in the first week.